capeterson/Grey-Tab/README.md

 ========

 Grey Tab is a chrome extension that adds useful developer and/or support tools for working with Salesforce/Force.com applications.
-It is currently in a pre-alpha state and should be considered "experimental".
+It is currently in a alpha state and should be considered "experimental".

 Currently there are two tabs available:
  - Session Information